 Once you’ve delivered your copy, received your fee, and mentally tied up the project, the motivation to take this extra step can be tricky to muster, but it’s crucial to keep your portfolio continually improving.”

 Your turn!
-What copywriting portfolios have you recently seen that you love and why?
-Share your favorites in the comments below!
+What portfolios have you recently seen that you love and why?
+Share your favorite copywriter portfolio examples in the comments below!